 My work in independent practice has included conducting assessments and delivering therapy for a range of speech and language difficulties, as well as running classes for parents and carers of babies and toddlers to promote and support early language development.
-I have also written and delivered training sessions for Early Years settings.
+I have also written and delivered training sessions for Early Years and school settings.

 I am passionate about supporting children, their families and their educational settings.
 For me the most rewarding part of being a Speech and Language Therapist is not just witnessing the progress children make with their communication, but enabling them to recognise how much they are capable of.